 Load caravans such that anything heavy is above or as close to the axle/s as possible.
 Do not have washing machines, heavy toolboxes, spare wheels etc at the extreme rear.

 Minor yawing at low speed should die of its own accord.
 If however, yaw begins at above the critical speed, it is rarely recoverable by driver action.
 This is because any steering ‘correction’ tends to increase the disturbing forces.

 Trailer dynamics – conclusions

 Vehicle stability was well understood by the late 1930s, and refined thereon.
 Most work on trailer dynamics began in the late 1970s.
 There are many published papers (backed up by practical real-life testing) but hard to follow without a background in this area.
 The main leader is the UK’s University of Bath (financed by Bailey Caravans).

-A major bibliography is included in my major Caravan & Tow Vehicle Dynamics This is an ongoing work in progress – it is updated and expanded frequently.
+A major bibliography is included in my major Caravan & Tow Vehicle Dynamics.

 For a UK-oriented view see the (very readable) Understanding the Dynamics of Towing, by Simon P Barlow.

 If you find this article of value or interest please buy one or more of our books.
 Caravan & Motorhome Book, the Camper Trailer Book, Caravan & Motorhome Electrics, Solar That Really Works (for cabins and RVs) and Solar Success (for home and property systems).
 For author information Click on Bio.